Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Experiments

 \subsection{Metrics}

-For the main benchmark on out-of-domain evaluation (Table \ref{tab:benchmark_tt}) we assess video quality using VBench~\cite{VBench}, reporting consistency, motion and imaging scores.
-Additionally we measure 3D consistency through COLMAP-based reconstruction errors and registration success rate.
-We quantify style transfer fidelity via CLIP style similarity with the first frame image.
-On the validation split of the training set (Table \ref{tab:benchmark}) we additionally evaluate model generalizability by looking at the distribution of the output latent space and features.
-For the video from 3D tasks, we focus on standard reconstruction metrics when evaluating video from 3D.
+For the main benchmark on out-of-domain evaluation (\autoref{tab:benchmark_tt}) we assess video quality using VBench~\cite{VBench}, reporting consistency, motion and imaging scores but also measure 3D consistency through COLMAP-based reconstruction errors and registration success rate.
+We also quantify style transfer fidelity via CLIP style similarity with the first frame image.
+On the validation split of the training set (\autoref{tab:benchmark}) we additionally evaluate model generalizability by looking at the distribution of the output latent space and features.
+For video-from-3D, we additionally report standard reconstruction metrics (\autoref{tab:video_from_3d}).